Master of Science in Finance

 Student Success rates

-The below table has captured Fall 2005 starters to illustrate their success over a 5 year period:
+Fall 2007 Masters of Finance starters success over a 5 year period:

 Graduation rate after 3 years